 - Family-Owned Businesses.
 When couples work together in a family owned business, division of the business presents complex allocation and valuation problems.
 First, the couple or the court must decide who gets the business.
 Then, there must be a determination of its worth, which can require costly evaluation by outside experts.
 As with family homes, if there are not enough marital assets to adequately compensate the non-retaining spouse, there may be the necessity of a forced sale or long-term buy-out.

 Many couples have a difficult time reaching an agreement about how to divide their property.
 Because the specific rules in each state vary significantly and because the division of property depends on the complexity of your assets and liabilities, it is important to consult with an experienced family law attorney for assistance if you anticipate the division of property is likely to be an issue of controversy in your divorce.

 Contact An Experienced Long Island and New York City Property Division Lawyer Today

 Contact us to discuss your case and our qualifications to represent you.
 Feel free to call toll free, any time, day or night, at 1-800-344-6431 or contact us at 718-350-2802.
 You can also reach us in Nassau County at 516-561-6645.

 We welcome your inquires.

-The attorneys at the Law Offices of Elliot S. Schlissel represent clients in the courts on Long Island, in Nassau and Suffolk Counties.
+The attorneys at the Law Offices of Schlissel DeCorpo represent clients in the courts on Long Island, in Nassau and Suffolk Counties.
 In addition, our law firm has extensive experience in representing clients in the five boroughs of the City of New York, Queens, Kings, Richmond, New York County and the Bronx.
 Our lawyers also litigate cases in Westchester County.